ckckckc/f2e-solution/README.md

 # f2e-solution

-To run these solutions, please make sure that the Node environment has been installed.
+To run these solutions, please make sure that the Node environment(v6.9.0 above) has been installed.

 ## Check the Node environment:
 ```console